Past audits

 UK Parkinson’s Audit data dashboards

-The UK Parkinson’s Audit data dashboards provide a visual display of 2019 Audit data by audit question, clinical speciality, and geographically by Parkinson’s Excellence Network regions.
+The UK Parkinson’s Audit data dashboards provide a visual display of 2019 Audit data by audit question, clinical speciality, and geographically by Parkinson’s UK Excellence Network regions.

 More past audits